4spacesdk/CI4OrmExtension/README.md

 ```

 #### Result
 The return from `find()` has been changed. `Find` will always return a entity class related to the calling model.
 It will never be null or an array of entities.
-This is a good think - because now we have some consistent to work with.
+This is a good thing - because now we have some consistent to work with.
 The entity is traversable, so we can use it in a loop!
 Check these examples:
 ```php
 $userModel = new UserModel();